Department of Justice (Queensland)

 The Department of Justice is a Queensland Government department responsible for the administration of justice, Queensland courts, regulatory policy, consumer protection, legal aid, and other community and legal services.

-The department is led by acting Director-General Brigita Cunnington, with responsibilities overseen by the attorney-general of Queensland, the minister for justice, and the minister for police.
+The department is led by Director-General Sarah Cruickshank, with responsibilities overseen by the attorney-general of Queensland, the minister for justice, and the minister for police.
 The department's headquarters are located in the State Law Building on Ann Street, Brisbane.

 History

 The origins of the Department of Justice and Attorney-General can be traced back to 1859 with the appointment of the first Attorney-General of Queensland in 1859 with the establishment of the Colony of Queensland.

 19th century

 In 1859, Queensland became a separate colony from New South Wales with Ratcliffe Pring QC appointed as first Attorney-General of Queensland and Robert Little appointed Queensland's first Crown Solicitor.
 The first sitting of the Queensland Legislative Assembly occurred in 1860.
 In 1863, Sir James Cockle was appointed as the first Chief Justice of Queensland.
 In 1866, the District Court of Queensland was established to ease the workload of the Supreme Court.
 In 1874, the Northern Supreme Court at Bowen was opened, the first to be built outside of Brisbane.
 In 1879, the Brisbane Supreme Court on George Street was opened.
 In 1886, the Justices Act 1886 was drafted and presented to parliament.
 In 1899, the Northern Supreme Court was moved from Bowen to Townsville.